ChloeDeng-bit/Digital-Library-Website/README.md

 **Getting Started**
 To run the Digital Library Management System locally:

 Clone this repository to your machine.
+Move all the code contained in the /Website folder into one main folder instead of having separate subfolders.
 Set up the database with the necessary tables and relationships.
-Navigate to /Database/Scripts and run the database setup script.
+Navigate to /Database and run the database setup script.
 Configure the application settings.
 Run the web application.
-For detailed instructions, refer to the installation guide in the docs folder.

 Contributors
 Meiyun Deng